ThisIsALegitUsername/Resent-web/README.md

 ## Contribution

 You're welcome to contribute!
-Just open a pr with **accurate** descriptions of what you changed, and I'll merge it!
+Just open a pull request with **accurate** descriptions of what you changed, and I'll merge it!